Featured Case

 Case Story

-Progress is visible here, even though healing is still underway.
+Progress is visible here, and healing is still underway.

 One month after rhinoplasty, many patients can already see meaningful change.
-At the same time, swelling and tissue settling still influence how the nose looks from different angles.
+At three months, swelling has often improved further, but tissue settling still influences how the nose looks from different angles.

-That is why this page works best as healing context rather than an endpoint.
-It shows honest progress while reinforcing that refinement continues well beyond the first month.
+That is why this page works best as healing context rather than a final endpoint.
+It shows honest progress across multiple checkpoints while reinforcing that refinement can continue beyond the first several months.

 Procedure